Skip to Main Content

 Serious Felonies in New York

-New York lNew York classifies felonies, with the more serious crimes listed in the higher classes.
+New York lNew York classifies drug offenses as felonies, with the more serious crimes listed in the higher classes.
 Some of the most common felonies in New York include:

-This is only a partial list.
+To be clear, this is only a partial list.
 New York has hundreds of felonies, with most crimes of violence falling under this classification.
+Our Huntington Stations criminal defense lawyer handles the full range of serious felony offenses.

 andrew karpf criminal law logo

 Prison sentences depend on the class.
-New York has classified felonies into Class A, as the most serious, and Class E as the least.
+New York has a legal system that classified felonies into Class A, as the most serious, and Class E as the least.
 Nonetheless, many felonies could land a defendant in prison for years.
 A Class A felony could very easily result in a life sentence without the possibility of parole.

 A prison sentence is not the only penalty.
 You might also get hit with fines, probation, restitution, and community service.
-Schedule a meeting with our Huntington Station felony attorney to go over the penalties you face.
+Schedule a meeting with our Huntington Station felony attorney to see our criminal lawyer and go over the penalties you face.

 • Contact a lawyer as soon as possible.
 The best defenses take time to prepare.
 We can review the facts and develop a case strategy.
 Don’t rely on a tired public defender who is juggling 500 cases at one time.
 Hire a law firm who makes you a priority.

 Felony charges are the most serious a defendant can face.
 Still, there is always a chance to beat the charges or at least plead to a more minor offense.
-Call us at (631)424-6444 to schedule a meeting.
+Call us at (631)424-6444 or contact us online to schedule a meeting.
 We are available to meet to discuss your case in a confidential setting.
+We defend felony charges in Huntington Station, Suffolk County, and in federal courts throughout the region.